BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 </div>

 ### 4. Sort by
-Ensure users have an effective way to change how results are sorted to help promote relevant results first
+Ensure users have an effective way to change how results are sorted to help promote relevant results first.

 <div class="image-container">